simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_fill_color.md

 ## `AnimationFillColor` class docstring

-The animation class for the fill-color.<hr>
+The animation class for the fill-color<hr>

 **[Examples]**